Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

-Paneer, or Indian cottage cheese, is typically prepared using dairy milk.
-However, for those who are vegan or lactose intolerant, we can use nut milk instead.
+Paneer (or, Indian cottage cheese) is typically prepared using dairy milk.
+Here's how to use nut milk instead to prepare paneer for those who are vegan or lactose intolerant!

 Today we are preparing paneer from homemade peanut milk, which is not only healthy but also contains no preservatives or stabilisers of any kind.